andreluizralmeida/CustomerManagement/README.md

 git clone https://github.com/andreluizralmeida/CustomerManagement.git
 ```

-thought CMD, enter in the folder of the cloned project (CustomerManagement) and run the docker compose command
+through CMD, enter in the folder of the cloned project (CustomerManagement) and run the docker compose command

 ```bash
 docker compose up